sporto/sporto.github.com/source/_posts/2013-06-24-nested-recursive-directives-in-angular.markdown

 		Brasil
 		Peru

-So to build something like this you will need some kind of recursive code to go over all the elements and the children.
+So to build something like this you will need some kind of recursive code to loop over all the elements and their children.

 Let's start with the html: